-Strategy 1 Details Rev iews Strategy 1: MBLC will work with students to ensure that they are meeting the requirements of the CCMR in respects to the Formative Summative area of TSI, Testing, military, and other post secondary entries.
+Strategy 1 Details Rev iews Strategy 1: MBLC will work with students to ensure that they are meeting the requirements of the CCMR in respects to the Summative area of TSI, Testing, military, and other post secondary entries.
 Counselor will encourage work and prepare for the TSI tests to all students who have not met the required passing scores.
 MBLC will also work on making sure that all post secondary Nov Jan Mar June schools and Military service as recorded.
 MBLC will have students take the college prep courses in math and ELA to help those who have trouble with the TSI.
 MBLC will also encourage all students to graduate with endorsements.
-(TEA Required) Strategy's Expected Result/Impact: Increase our score on CCMR reports and more students being college ready Staff Responsible for Monitoring: Jay Law, Gerard Rodriquez TEA Priorities: Build a foundation of reading and math, Connect high school to career and college ESF Levers: Lever 5: Effective Instruction Targeted Support Strategy 50% Problem Statements: Demographics 4 - Student Learning 4 - School Processes & Programs 2 - Perceptions 3 Strategy 2 Details Rev iews Strategy 2: Increase number of students taking and passing the TSI tests Formative Summative Strategy's Expected Result/Impact: Increasing the passing rate on the TSI increases the score on the CCMR report and also helps student that our attending college place out of remedial classes.
-Staff Responsible for Monitoring: Jay Law Gerard Rodriquez Nov 40% Jan Mar June TEA Priorities: Connect high school to career and college - ESF Levers: Lever 5: Effective Instruction - Targeted Support Strategy Problem Statements: Demographics 4 - Student Learning 4 - School Processes & Programs 2 - Perceptions 3 No Progress ON Accomplished Continue/Modify X Discont tinue
+(TEA Required) 50% 60% 65% Strategy's Expected Result/Impact: Increase our score on CCMR reports and more students being college ready Staff Responsible for Monitoring: Principal, Counselor TEA Priorities: Build a foundation of reading and math, Connect high school to career and college - ESF Levers: Lever 2: Strategic Staffing, Lever 5: Effective Instruction - Targeted Support Strategy Problem Statements: Demographics 4 - Student Learning 4 - School Processes & Programs 2 - Perceptions 3 Strategy 2 Details Rev iews Strategy 2: Increase number of students taking and passing the TSI tests by encouraging the taking of the TSI tests and offering more tutoring and prep for the TSI courses.
+Formative Summative Strategy's Expected Result/Impact: Increasing the passing rate on the TSI increases the score on the CCMR report and also helps student that our attending college place out of remedial classes.
+Staff Responsible for Monitoring: Principal and counselor Nov 45% Jan 50% Mar 55% June TEA Priorities: Connect high school to career and college - ESF Levers: Lever 5: Effective Instruction - Targeted Support Strategy

-Problem Statement 4: Students must have College and career readiness standards in order to meet state standards Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students
+Problem Statement 4: Students must have College and career readiness standards in order to meet state standards of accountability, increase the opportunity for CCMR pathways on the MBLC campus is imperative Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students

-Problem Statement 4: Students must have College and career readiness standards in order to meet state standards Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students
+Problem Statement 4: Students must have College and career readiness standards in order to meet state standards of accountability, increase the opportunity for CCMR pathways on the MBLC campus is imperative Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students

-Problem Statement 2: Students must have College and career readiness standards in order to meet state standards Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students
+Problem Statement 2: Students must have College and career readiness standards in order to meet state standards of accountability, increase the opportunity for CCMR pathways on the MBLC campus is imperative Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students

-Problem Statement 3: Students must have College and career readiness standards in order to meet state standards Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students
+Problem Statement 3: Students must have College and career readiness standards in order to meet state standards of accountability, increase the opportunity for CCMR pathways on the MBLC campus is imperative Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students

-Goal 4: MBLC will build a thriving learning community as indicated on a numerical score of 80 or higher on the balance score card (Strategic Priority 4)
+Goal 4: Campus will build a thriving learning community as indicated on a numerical score of 80 or higher on the campus balanced scorecard.
+(Strategic Priority 4)